 First, they had it fixed up with a couple of the other hands to come up with the tale that they seen a rattlesnake in the near proximity of the outhouse.
 With this in mind, the old cowboy headed for the Sears & Roebuck library.
 The two lads waited until the rustling had stopped, heard the strike of the kitchen match against the wall of the outhouse, and could smell the smoke from the stogy the old guy preferred.

 One held the alarm clock with its rattles, and the other held the stick.
 The whole crew had non-chalantly assembled outside the mess hall and just happened to be looking in the general direction of what was happening behind the outhouse.
 With the clock alarm wound tight, turned on, and being held securely against movement, they crept around to the rear of the little building.

 Then, when they were both in place, the one with the alarm clock let go of the hammer, and it began to shake the rattle just like a snake.
-The other lad then shoved the pointed stick through the hole right behind the seat and jabbed pretty hard catching the unsuspecting old cowboy in leisure right in the caboose!
+The other lad then shoved the pointed stick through the hole right behind the seat and jabbed pretty hard.

-Instantly the door of the outhouse exploded open, and the old cowboy busted out with his pants still down around boot tops, running with everything he could with as large a steps as he could manage.
+All of a sudden, the door of the outhouse exploded open, and the old cowboy busted out with his pants still down around his ankles, running with everything he could with as large a steps as he could manage.
 He was screaming bloody murder at the top of his lungs "Snake!!
 Snake!!"

-Of course all the cowboys were doubled over a laughing with only a couple of them able to contain themselves enough to help the poor guy.
-He treated his rear end for snakebite for two weeks, but never did go back into that outhouse ever!
+Of course all the cowboys were doubled over a laughing, but a couple of them were able to contain themselves enough to help the poor guy.
+He treated his rearend for snakebite for two weeks, but never did go back into that outhouse ever!